Complications From The Da Vinci Surgical Robot

 Specific complications resulting from the surgical robot include:

 Some patients, their families, and doctors, are now claiming that design flaws within the surgical robot are responsible for the unforeseen complications.
-Allegations maintain that the tips of surgical instruments attached to the da Vinci robot contain miniscule cracks causing the robot to malfunction.
-One such alleged malfunction is that electrical currents jump from the instruments, causing sparks, and in effect, electrical burns to the patient.
+Allegations maintain that the tips of surgical instruments attached to the da Vinci robot contain minuscule cracks, causing the robot to malfunction.
+One such alleged malfunction is that electrical currents jump from the instruments, causing sparks and, in effect, electrical burns to the patient.

-In July, 2015, researchers from University of Illinois at Urbana-Champaign, the Massachusetts Institute of Technology and Chicago’s Rush University Medical Center published a survey detailing the adverse incidents related to the use of surgical robotic devices.
-The information provided in the survey revealed that in a 14 year period, the devices malfunctioned over 8,000 times, caused more than 1,400 injuries and resulted in 144 patient fatalities.
-The study notes that the actual number or adverse incidents could be higher, as these results were based on information that was submitted to the FDA.
+In July 2015, researchers from the University of Illinois at Urbana-Champaign, the Massachusetts Institute of Technology, and Chicago’s Rush University Medical Center published a survey detailing the adverse incidents related to the use of surgical robotic devices.
+The information provided in the survey revealed that in a 14-year period, the devices malfunctioned over 8,000 times, caused more than 1,400 injuries, and resulted in 144 patient fatalities.
+The study notes that the actual number of adverse incidents could be higher, as these results were based on information that was submitted to the FDA.

 Despite the company’s stance that there were no technical flaws with the da Vinci surgical robot, it sent hospitals replacement tips for certain surgical instruments on the device.
 Intuitive Surgical insisted that these replacements be used immediately in lieu of older versions.
 Notwithstanding these measures, doctors continued to experience problems with electrical currents arcing from the device.